rohan-v8rma/CPP-Craftsmanship/README.md

 In simple terms, a function can be called from a scope wherre its prototype is declared.

 Read [09B-a-scope.cpp](./09B-a-scope.cpp) for more details.

+## Data types in Switch Case statement

+Only integers and characters can be used in switch case expression.

+Read [07FoC-SwitchStatement.cpp](./FlowOfControl/07FoC-SwitchStatement.cpp) for more details.

+## Amount of Memory occupied by a Derived Class Object

+The amount of memory that an instance of a **Derived Class** occupies isn't dependent on its [inheritance mode](./ObjectOrientedProgramming/12oop-a-inheritance.cpp) from the **Base Class** or even on the [access modifiers](./ObjectOrientedProgramming/03oop-access-modifiers.cpp) of the data members of the Base Class.

+Read [12oop-d-sizeof-derived-class.cpp](./ObjectOrientedProgramming/12oop-d-sizeof-derived-class.cpp) for more details.

+## How does a C++ program end

+The `exit` function, declared in `<stdlib.h>`, terminates a C++ program.

+The value supplied as an argument to exit is returned to the operating system as the program's return code or exit code.

+By convention, a return code of zero means that the program completed successfully.
+We can also use the constants `EXIT_FAILURE` and `EXIT_SUCCESS`, also defined in `<stdlib.h>`, to indicate success or failure of your program.

+Issuing a return statement from the main function is equivalent to calling the exit function with the return value as its argument.